Grass Lily (Chlorophytum Comosum)

 Watering the Grass Lily

-Air-purifying effect of the grass lily
+Air-purifying effect of the Grass Lily

 The best location for the Grass Lily

-The Grass Lily likes the necessary light and warmth, but full sunlight is just too much for this houseplant.
+The Grass Lily likes the necessary light and warmth, however, full sunlight is just too much for this houseplant.
 We recommend placing the Grass Lily near a north-facing window or else in a place with indirect sunlight.

 Is the Grass Lily a poisonous houseplant?

-Pruning the grass lily
+Pruning the Grass Lily

-Repotting the Lawn Lily
+Repotting the Grass Lily

-Propagating the grass lily
+Propagating the Grass Lily

-Buya Grass Lily at Green Bubble
+A Grass Lily buy at Green Bubble

-Easy ordering and great houseplants, that's what Green Bubble stands for.
+Ease of ordering and great houseplants, that's what Green Bubble stands for.
 Want to buy a great Grass Lily?
 Join the Green Bubble!